 Video app

 The Video app is a video library and playback app.
-Users can select a video and play it full screen or when the device is docked.
+Users can select a video and play it full-screen or when the device is docked.
 The Video app is included with Windows 8 and is the default player for video files.

 Windows Store